 The stocks you buy should be a reflection of your net worth, your age, your tolerance for risk, your liquidity needs and a host of other factors.
 The stocks below are suitable for me, but they may not be for you.
 In short, don’t even think of suing me if these picks don’t work out.
 Do your own research and make your own informed decisions!

-The reason I’m putting this portfolio online is that I believe those in the business of offering financial advice to others should be accountable – willing to put their money where their mouth is.
+The reason I’m putting this portfolio online is I believe those in the business of offering financial advice to others should be accountable.
+They should be willing to put their money where their mouth is.
 As far as how much of my net worth the stocks below represent, that I won’t disclose.
-But I will say it’s not “play money”: It’s a significant portion of my savings.
+But I will say it’s not “play money”: It’s a significant portion of my non-retirement savings.

-A couple of other things: First, I’m an investor, not a trader.
+- I’m an investor, not a trader.
 In my opinion, trying to time the market is a fool’s game.
 These are long-term investments – most of these stocks I intend to hold for years, not months, and certainly not days.
 So don’t expect to see a lot of activity.

 Be sure to subscribe to our newsletter so you don’t miss anything!